RiccardoPaccagnella/Khandanam/content/Khaṇḍanakhaṇḍakhādyam.md

 And it's not the second.
-To explain, it might even be so if the fact that the means of valid knowledge etc are the cause of the utterance that the debaters have to produce were to cease when the they do not accept their existence.
+To explain, it might even be so if the fact that the means of valid knowledge etc are the cause of the utterance that the debaters have to produce were to cease when they do not accept their existence.
+(Which makes accepting them the fundamental difference.
+If you accept them you can speak, if not you cannot.)
 But that's not possible.
 If it were, the very nature of an utterance could not possibly obtain for those who do not accept their existence; their cause could not apply.
 And we have already addressed the idea that ‘since we cannot talk about the nature of the utterances of Mādhyamikas etc...’
+(You cannot deny the very fact that Mādhyamikas utter words.)

 #### ŚM Commentary